pipeforce/pipeforce.github.io/docs/guides/workflows/010_basics.md

 ## System Task

-If a task in the workflow must be executed by a “machine”, for example sending an email, doing a conversion or creating a new data set, typically a System Task is used for this.
+If a task in the workflow must be executed by a “machine”, for example, sending an email, doing a conversion, or creating a new dataset, typically a System Task is used for this.

-By default a pipeline is used to execute such a system task.
+By default, a pipeline is used to execute such a system task.

-To configure a system task to execute such a pipeline, you need to make sure, you have these settings in place:
+To configure a system task to execute such a pipeline, you need to make sure, that you have these settings in place:

 1. The task type is set to a System Task.